 Several surveys show that eating spirulina may have a positive impact on our health:

-– positive impact on hyperlipidaemia which is a very high concentration of cholesterol, triglycerides, and lipoproteins leading to diabetes.
+– positive impact on hyperlipidemia which is a very high concentration of cholesterol, triglycerides, and lipoproteins leading to diabetes.

-– positive impact on malnutrition, obesity, diabetes, as well as on toxicity from heavy metals and on anaemias.
+– positive impact on malnutrition, obesity, diabetes, as well as on toxicity from heavy metals and on anemias.